aaronparker/aaronparker.github.io/_posts/2017-12-02-ivanti-application-control-message-boxes.md

   I&#8217;ve used a softer red (#bf3235) background from the Ivanti Application Control console instead of UAC
 </div>

-In addition to the visual style, we can use these as examples of the language to use in our customised Application Control message boxes.&nbsp;
+In addition to the visual style, we can use these as examples of the language to use in our customised Application Control message boxes.

 # Updating Ivanti Application Control Message Boxes